-The 18–hour minor provides for an interdisciplinary approach to Diversity Studies.
-It also provides conceptual frameworks for exploring new perspectives which recover the history and creative expressions previously excluded by the traditional approaches to higher education.
-The minor fosters students development of self, voice, and moral vision to prepare students to live and work effectively in a pluralistic society.
+The 18-hour minor provides an interdisciplinary approach to Diversity Studies (DVST).
+It also provides conceptual frameworks for exploring perspectives that recover the history and creative expressions previously excluded by the traditional approaches to higher education.
+The minor fosters a development of self, voice, and moral vision to prepare students to live and work effectively in a pluralistic society.

 The minor requires students to take two courses, DVST 3301 and DVST 3320.
 Students can choose from a prescribed electives course list, found in the course catalog, for the remaining hours.

 The course is a general, multidisciplinary and comparative survey of U.S. diversity issues, it highlights the traditional minorities, such as African America, Latino/a American, Native American, and Asian Americans, as well as European American ethnic groups.
 It also explores issues related to religion, age, sexual orientation, gender identity, and physical ability/disability.
 This course is offered online during the Spring semesters.